 Let’s look at sustainable ways to get your old undergarments out of the way.

-If you don’t know what to do with old underwear, donating them is a great idea.
+If you don’t know what to do with old underwear and bras, donating them is a great idea.
 You may be thinking - is it possible to donate underwear?
 Well, the answer is yes.
 If you have a new or old pair of underwear that you haven’t used in a long time and remain in good condition, you can donate them.
 All you need to do is wash, package, and send them to a designated organization.
 Here are some organizations where you can donate underwear.

 I Support the Girls is a non-profit organization that accepts used underwear, bras, and menstrual products and distributes them to women in need.
 The organization has different locations across the US.
 You can also mail them your used pair of underwear.

 Free the Girls allows you to be part of a great mission that seeks to provide true freedom for women involved in sex trafficking.
 You can drop off unused bras at their drop-off locations or mail your garments to them.

 With this North Face initiative, you can ensure that your old clothes, old underwear, and shoes don’t end up in landfills.

-This company recycles any clothing or shoe and then sends them to their partner Soles4Souls, which has a mission to create sustainable jobs and provide relief by distributing shoes and clothing.
+This company recycles any clothing or shoe and then sends them to its partner Soles4Souls, which has a mission to create sustainable jobs and provide relief by distributing shoes and clothing.
 If you donate your old underwear, clothing, or shoes to North Face, you get $10 as a reward for your next purchase.